taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [wechat-bot](https://github.com/wangrongding/wechat-bot) - 🤖A WeChat robot based on OpenAI ChatGPT and WeChaty, which can be used to help you automatically reply to WeChat messages, or manage WeChat groups/friends, detect zombie fans, etc.
  * [ChatFred](https://github.com/chrislemke/chatfred) - Alfred workflow using ChatGPT, DALL·E 2 and other models for chatting, image generation and more.
  * [catai](https://github.com/withcatai/catai) - UI for 🦙model .
 Run AI assistant locally ✨
+ * [ChatGPT-Telegram-Bot](https://github.com/yym68686/chatgpt-telegram-bot) - 🤖️ an AI chat Telegram bot can Web Search Powered by GPT and Claude2.1 using Python on Zeabur, fly.io and Replit.
+ * [bidara](https://github.com/nasa-petal/bidara) - BIDARA is a GPT-4 chatbot that was instructed to help scientists and engineers understand, learn from, and emulate the strategies used by living things to create sustainable designs and technologies using the Biomimicry Institute's step-by-step design process.

 ## Browser-extensions